karan2704/karan2704/README.md

 ### Hi there 👋

-- 🔭 I’m currently contributing to Orcasound.
+- 🔭 I’m currently contributing to CERN platforms and workflows.
-- 🌱 I’m currently learning about OSS.
+- 🌱 I’m currently learning about Kubernetes operators.
-- 💬 Ask me about cloud and container technologies.
+- 💬 Ask me about DevOps and cloud-native.
 - 📫 How to reach me: <a href="https://www.linkedin.com/in/karan-mishra-1224681a2/">LinkedIn.</a>
 - 😄 Pronouns: He/Him.
 - ⚡ Fun fact: I'm Batman.